An Unusual national conservation area

 Unique features of plant life

-We were amazed at the strange twisted and ‘J’ shaped cedars trying to support themselves on bare rocks facing severest of elements like wave impact and weight of heavy frozen snow during winters.
+We were amazed at the strange twisted and ‘J’ shaped eastern white cedars trying to support themselves on bare rocks facing severest of elements like wave impact and weight of heavy frozen snow during winters.
 We later found out the fact that many of the cliff hanging white cedars are over 500 years old was not known until 1980s.

 How to get there?